How to Write an Argumentative Essay Introduction

 The argumentative thesis must be accompanied by evidence.
 Values, norms, religion, and morals cannot be proven by evidence so they do not qualify as argumentative.

 Evidence is important in presenting your point, findings, or argument.
-In our guide on how to write an introduction to writing issue papers, we found the need to use evidence when need be, and this applies when writing argumentative essays.
+In our guide on how to write an introduction to writing issue papers, we found the need to use evidence when need be, and this applies when writing argumentative essay.

 The thesis statement in this essay should be narrow and focused to the point to make it clearer.
 The reason for this is that it is easier to provide evidence and be more persuasive than having a general claim.
 This creates a proper understanding of the essay by the reader.